licTomasPerez/Mathematical-Biostatistics-Bootcamp-John-Hopkins/README.md

 ## Numerical Calculations

 Many exercises include both an analytical and numerical solution, said routines written in R and Python, installed via the Conda extension.
-In particular, the Python routines were written using the Numpy, Math and SymPy libraries with Jupyter Notebook platform.
+In particular, the Python routines were written using the Numpy, Math and SymPy libraries within the Jupyter Notebook and RStudio platforms.